 Excess caffeine intake increases the output of cortisol in your bloodstream.
 Cortisol is the stress hormone released in the adrenal cortex of the adrenal glands.

 When cortisol levels are chronically elevated, you have trouble burning fat as effectively if your hormone levels are not optimal.
-Read this for more info on the caffeine cortisol relationship.
+And caffeinated beverages can raise cortisol.
+So coffee and belly fat can be related.

 Obviously, the less stress you have, or the better you’re able to manage it, the healthier you will be.
 If you experience stress often, it may be beneficial to strictly limit your caffeine intake to one cup of coffee per day.